yuhaochua/CZ4031_Project_2_Grp8/README.md

    `python project.py`

-   Enter SQL query and press the "Execute" button
+   Enter SQL query and press the "Execute" button.

-   Hover over the nodes to see buffer information
+   Hover over the nodes to see buffer information.

-   Click on "Seq Scan" nodes to open new window displaying blocks
+   Click on "Seq Scan" nodes to open new window displaying blocks.